v8/v8.dev/src/docs/design-review-guidelines.md

 - Main component expert of the components you anticipate to touch
 - Downstream consumers of your changes e.g. when you change an API

-### Who is "my" TL?
+### Who is “my” TL?

 Likely this is the person that is an owner of the main component your feature is going to touch.
-If it is not clear who the TL is, please ask the V8 Eng Review Owners via v8-eng-review-owners@googlegroups.com.
+If it is not clear who the TL is, please ask the V8 Eng Review Owners via <v8-eng-review-owners@googlegroups.com>.

 ### Where can I find a template for design documents?